TownyAdvanced/TownyResources/README.md

 # TownyResources
-TownyResources adds value to individual towns, by giving each one a unique set of automatically-extracted resources (*e.g. Oak Log, Coal, Wheat etc.*), and then protecting that economic value with moderate limits to player resource extraction.
+*TownyResources* adds value to towns, by giving each one a unique set of automatically-extracted resources (*e.g. Emeralds, Coal, Oak Log, Wheat etc.*), and then protecting that economic value with moderate limits to player resource extraction.

 # Installation Guide
-1. Ensure you have Towny 0.97.1.0+
+1. Ensure you have *Towny* 0.97.1.0 +.
 2. Edit your townyperms.yml file, and add the following perms:
    > Mayor, Assistant, Treasurer:  ... townyresources.command.towncollect
    > King, Assistant, Treasurer: ... townyresources.command.nationcollect
 3. Using your permissions plugin, give this to any admins who are not already op:
    > townyresources.admin.command.*
-3. If you have the TownyDynmap plugin installed, add this to the 'infowindow' section of your Dynmap-Towny config file
+3. If you have the *TownyDynmap* plugin installed, add this to the 'infowindow' section of your Dynmap-Towny config file
    > `<br/><span style="font-weight:bold;">Resources&colon; %town_resources%</span>`
-4. Stop your server
+4. Stop your server.
-5. Download the latest TownyResources jar from [here](https://github.com/TownyAdvanced/TownyResources/releases)
+5. Download the latest TownyResources jar from [here](https://github.com/TownyAdvanced/TownyResources/releases).
-6. Drop the TownyResources jar into your plugins folder
+6. Drop the TownyResources jar into your plugins folder.
-7. Start yor server
+7. Start yor server.

 # Player Guide
 ### Town Production